visualizedata/data-structures/README.md

 Guest lecture.
 Data cleaning workshop.

-**Weekly Assignment 7, due 10/26 at 2:00pm:**
+**Weekly Assignment 7, due Friday 10/26 at 2:00pm:**
 Finish parsing and cleaning the rest of the AA data in your "zone" (the zone that corresponds with the last digit of your student ID number), and update/replace the data in your Postgres table(s).
+Continue collaborating with fellow classmates to collectively build a strong data source for all ten zones.

 #### Read: